remogatto/gospeccy/README.md

 For a nice picture of the speccy keyboard layout visit this [page](http://www.guybrush.demon.co.uk/spectrum/docs/Basic.htm).

-To load a Z80 snapshot file:
+To load a program simply run:

+    ./gospeccy file.tap

+To enable tape loading acceleration use the <tt>accelerated-load</tt>
+option.
+For a complete list of the command-line options run:

-    ./gospeccy file.z80
+    ./gospeccy -help

-And if you're curious to see what this machine can do, try the simple [Fire104b](http://pouet.net/prod.php?which=54076) intro by Andrew Gerrand included in the gospeccy distribution!
+If you can't wait to see what this machine can do, try the nice [Fire104b](http://pouet.net/prod.php?which=54076) intro by Andrew Gerrand included in the gospeccy distribution!
 In the gospeccy folder,
 run: